SmartPlastic/Code-of-Conduct/README.md

-# Code-of-Conduct
+# Code of Conduct
-This repo contains the project's code of conduct one must abide by to work together with HauserLenz developers.
+This repository contains the project's Code of Conduct one must abide by to work together with HauserLenz developers.
+The Code of Conduct is in charge for all HauserLenz, and therefore all SmartPlastic, repositories without further notice.